Latest Stable

 How Does Helm Handle Version Support?

-Helm uses Semantic Versioning (x.y.z).
-Patch releases carry bug fixes and security patches cherry-picked from the main branch.
-The project ships updates on a fixed cadence -- typically the second Wednesday of each month.
+Helm uses Semantic Versioning (major.minor.patch).
+Patch releases carry fixes cherry-picked into the current minor branch.
+The project ships on a fixed cadence -- typically the second Wednesday of each month.

-End of life No patches of any kind After security support end
+End of life No patches of any kind All older major lines

-References: Helm Version Support Policy -- Helm Release Policy
+References: Helm Version Skew Policy -- Helm Release Policy

 What Can Go Wrong When You Run an Unsupported Helm Version?